top of page

 How Forensic Statement and Linguistic Analysis Protects UHNW and HNW Clients

-This is where Forensic Statement and Linguistic Statement Analysis (FSLA) offers a powerful advantage—by uncovering subtle inconsistencies, hidden intentions, or signs of deception through language itself.
+This is where our experts in Forensic Statement and Linguistic Statement Analysis (FSLA) offer a powerful advantage—by uncovering subtle inconsistencies, hidden intentions, or signs of deception through language itself.

 At its core, FSLA examines the words people use, and just as importantly, what they avoid saying.
 It identifies linguistic patterns, psychological cues, and structural features in written or spoken statements to detect deception, ambiguity, or intentional obfuscation.